 I oversee a diverse group of individuals scattered throughout the US.
 Because they essentially work as a team of one, I have asked my direct reports to embrace OKRs as well.
 Most of my team are on board with their individual OKRs (O: Become the Quality Leader that my site needs), but I have one employee who is extremely reluctant to participate.
-She does use the departmental OKRs to some extent, but she thinks having individual OKRs are “fluff” even though we have discussed that they will drive our CFRs during our one-on-ones.
+She does use the departmental OKRs to some extent, but she thinks having individual OKRs are “fluff” even though we have discussed that they will drive our CFRs during our 1:1s.
 Do you have any suggestions on how I can get her on board?
 (OKRs are not company driven; only my department uses them.)

-Hi Nora!
 Thanks for writing in and for your great question.

 It’s perfectly natural (and very common) for folks to feel hesitant when first starting off with OKRs.
 Let’s see what we can do to help assuage resistance.